 We understand the importance of being a good corporate citizen.
 We are committed to making a difference through our contributions for our customers and for the communities where our employees live, work and volunteer.

-The Dayton Power & Light Company separates its giving into two types of contributions:
+The Dayton Power & Light Company has two streams of giving:

 The DP&L Foundation was established in 1985 to reinvest in our communities and contribute to the improvement of the overall quality of life.
 The DP&L Foundation focuses its contributions in the following strategic contribution areas: